Lisbon Historical Landmark

 There is a good view of the falls over the dam on the Quinebaug River and then about a 1000ft walk along the tracks to the tunnel.

 The tunnel is an open maw chiseled into the hillside.
 Rough hewn, it is 300ft long, 23ft wide, and at least 18ft tall.
-The first 75ft before the Taft Tunnel was deemed too unstable so they removed the whole section of hillside before starting the actual tunnel.
+When being built the first 75ft of rock before the Taft Tunnel was deemed too unstable so they removed the whole section of hillside before starting the actual tunnel.
 Dynamite wouldn’t be invented for at least another 30 years from when this tunnel was completed so it is impressive to imagine the crew of men with pickaxe, chisel, and hand drill carving their way under the hill.